ampas/CTL/README.md

 This license shall be construed pursuant to the laws of the State of California, and any disputes related thereto shall be subject to the jurisdiction of the courts therein.

-Copyright © 2013 Academy of Motion Picture Arts and Sciences (A.M.P.A.S.).
-Portions contributed by others as indicated.
-All rights reserved.

 Disclaimer of Warranty: THIS SOFTWARE IS PROVIDED BY A.M.P.A.S.
 AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO,